Conduit cares about your privacy and protecting your data. A lot.

 - Without contacts sync, we won't be able to automatically generate contacts or people, or automatically match them to recent events.

 Does Conduit make money from selling my data?

 No, and we never will.

 Conduit is a professional software-as-a-service product.
-We will make money by selling subscriptions.
+We will make money by selling subscriptions and by providing value to our users.
 This business model makes sense and aligns incentives for you and for us.

 We won't sell your data to third parties or data aggregation companies.
 We don't consider that behavior ethical.

 How we fix problems and improve our product

 Can Conduit employees see any of my personal data?